top of page

 You play beach volleyball?
 Great, go train in the sand.

-There’s only 2 ways to get faster: increase stride length, increase stride frequency.
+The key to unlocking greater speed is to understand that’s there’s only 2 ways to get faster: increase stride length, or increase stride frequency.

 Both however, are BYPRODUCTS of sprinting faster.
-The myriad of factors that go into raising speed: better body composition, raising relative strength, technical improvements; if executed correctly leads to a faster athlete
+Meaning, the myriad of factors that go into raising speed: better body composition, raising relative strength, technical improvements; if executed correctly leads to a faster athlete

 But as the late great speed coach Charlie Francis once said, most sprinters aren’t made, they’re unmade.
-Meaning, many guys have POTENTIAL to be fast but they’re ruined by over-volumization, lactic activities like running poles, and the latest greatest internet gimmicks like training in sand, which unfortunately isn’t just a waste of time, but also ultimately causes guys to get SLOWER
+Meaning, many guys have POTENTIAL to be fast but they’re ruined by poor programming, lactic activities like running poles, and the latest greatest internet gimmicks like training in sand, which unfortunately isn’t just a waste of time, but ultimately causes guys to get SLOWER

 -Fenske